GuenterQuast/picoCosmo/README.md

   - Install the PicoTech Software Development Kit from
     <https://www.picotech.com/library/oscilloscopes/picoscope-software-development-kit-sdk>.
-  - Install the *pico-pyhton* package from
+  - Install the *pico-python* package from
     <https://github.com/colinoflynn/pico-python>.
   - Install the picoDAQ package, vers. >= 0.7.2 from
     <https://github.com/GuenterQuast/picoDAQ>.
   - Download all files from this project
     <https://github.com/GuenterQuast/picoCosmo>.

+Note that a virtual *Python* environment must be activated on modern Linux versions in order to install additional *Python* packages.

 For your convenience, the sub-directory *libs/whl/* contains compatible versions of *picoscope* from package *pico-python* and  *picodaqa* from package *picoDAQ* as